-Italian officials chide ECB for lack of transparency
+Italian premier chides ECB for lack of transparency

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

-Monte dei Paschi had been seeking 5 billion euros in new capital after failing an EU stress test last summer.
+Monte dei Paschi had been trying but failed to raise 5 billion euros in new capital after failing an EU stress test last summer.

+Gentiloni said the higher capital requirement for the bank means the government would put in 6.6 billion euros.
+The government has said that the 20 billion euros it has earmarked remain sufficient to reinforce the banking sector, which is under pressure from a high level of bad loans that won’t be paid back.

+Gentiloni said that the rescue of Monte dei Paschi, which aims to prevent losses for private Italian investors — many of them small savers and pensioners — “will be long and complicated, we don’t hide that.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.